elikent/elikent/README.md

 - 👋 Hi, I’m @elikent
-- 👀 I’m interested in developing applications to facilitate input and access of information in my organization.
+- 👀 I’m interested in developing applications to facilitate input of and access to information in my organization.
-- 🌱 I’m currently learning SQL, Azure, Power Apps, BudiBase, Javascript
+- 🌱 I’m currently learning python
 - 📫 How to reach me elikent@gmail.com

 <!---